redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Required, Default="jaeger"_

-Sets the propagation header type.
+Set the propagation header type.

-Valid values are:
+This can be either:

 - `jaeger`, jaeger's default trace header.
 - `b3`, compatible with OpenZipkin